 To turn on automatic updates for your apps, go to your iOS device settings and select ‘iTunes & App Store’ from the left side menu.
 Under automatic downloads, toggle the button on the right of ‘Updates’ to turn it on.

-For details about how to turn on automatic downloads for app updates, visit the Apple support website.
+For details about how to keep your iOS devices up to date and turn on automatic downloads for app updates, visit the Apple support website.

-For information about updates about other software and apps, visit your software publisher or app developer’s website.
+If you are looking for information about updates for other software and apps, visit your software publisher or app developer’s website.